Benjamin Levine

 Research area: His research investigates how dietary and psychological stress exposures shape gastrointestinal motility via host-microbe interactions.

-With support from the Personalized Nutrition Initiative Travel Award, he will attend the 2025 International Scientific Association for Probiotics and Prebiotics (ISAPP) Annual Meeting in Banff, Canada.
-There, he will present data from a recently concluded clinical trial funded by the Personalized Nutrition Initiative.
-His presentation is titled, “Gastrointestinal motility responses to acute whole and refined-grain consumption are sexually dimorphic and mediate postprandial metabolism.”
+He attended the 2025 International Scientific Association for Probiotics and Prebiotics (ISAPP) Annual Meeting in Banff, Canada.
+There, he presented data from a recently concluded clinical trial funded by the Personalized Nutrition Initiative.
+His presentation was titled, “Gastrointestinal motility responses to acute whole and refined-grain consumption are sexually dimorphic and mediate postprandial metabolism.”

 Da Eun Kim